pkalivas/radiate/docs/index.md

 ## Example

-This simple maximizing problem demonstrates how to use Radiate to solve a string matching problem, where the goal is to evolve a population of chars to match a target string.
+This simple maximizing problem demonstrates how to use Radiate to solve a string matching problem, where the goal is to evolve a genotype of chars to match a target string.

 !!! example "Hello, Radiate!"